 A longtime advocate for state and federal health care reform

-Throughout his career, Commissioner Kreidler has been passionate about achieving health care coverage for all Washingtonians and has led the efforts to implement the Affordable Care Act in our state.
+Throughout his career, Commissioner Kreidler has been passionate about achieving health care coverage for all Washingtonians and led the efforts to implement the Affordable Care Act in our state.

 A national and international voice on climate change